kitian616/jekyll-TeXt-theme/_posts/2022-11-20-Offensive-maldocs.md

 ## RTF Template injection
 First, create a malicious `.dotm` document like we discussed in section Word Template injection above.
 Serve the file on the internet.

-Then, create a microsoft word file and save it as `.rtf`.
+Then, create a microsoft word file and save it as `.rtf`:

 ![image](https://user-images.githubusercontent.com/56353946/203395416-92f0610a-41d4-44e7-8e67-df2eee27c08d.png)